dzbeck/multiscanner/docs/overview.md

 MultiScanner supports a distributed workflow for sample storage, analysis, and report viewing.
 This functionality includes a web interface, a REST API, a distributed file system (GlusterFS), distributed report storage / searching (ElasticSearch), and distributed task management (Celery / RabbitMQ).
 See the [workflow diagram](arch.html#complete-workflow) for details.

-MultiScanner is available as open source in '<GitHub https://github.com/mitre/multiscanner/tree/feature-celery>'_.
+MultiScanner is available as open source in [GitHub](https://github.com/mitre/multiscanner/tree/feature-celery).

 Key Capabilities
 ----------------